retro-dev-rblx/Docs/code-blocks/miscellaneous/saving/save-variable.md

 #### Shared (Bool)

-Determines if you the key will be synced across all your retrostudio places.
+Determines if the key will be synced across all your retrostudio places.

 * [x] Can use Variable